Junpengalaitp/Algorithm-Data-Structure/markdown/dynamic programming.md

 * can use a variable to record previous max, so no extra space

 ### LC 152 Maximum Product Subarray
-* init max value, max positive product and min negative product with the first value in the array
+* init 3 variables, max value, max positive product and min negative product with the first value in the array
 * for each value from index 1 to the end, if the current value is negative, swap the max positive product and min negative product
-* the max positive product is the max of itself and current value * itself
+* update max positive product to the max of itself and current value * itself
-* the min positive product is the min of itself and current value * itself
+* update min negative product to the min of itself and current value * itself
-* the max value result is the max of itself and max positive product
+* the max value result is the max of and max positive product

 ## Subsequence
 ### LC 300.
 Longest increasing subsequence